Wind power in Pennsylvania: Installed capacity and wind resources

-There has been advancements in both on and offshore wind power in Pennsylvania.
+In recent years, there have been advancements in both on and offshore wind power in Pennsylvania.
 At least 1300 MW of wind power is currently installed at the 27 wind farms in Pennsylvania.
 According to the U.S. energy information administration, 1 MW of wind power can power about 650 average American homes.

 Offshore wind power has been proposed on the state's limited shoreline on Lake Erie.